Skip to Content

 • Swap the citrus.
 Replace the orange glaze with fresh lemon juice and lemon zest.

 • Experiment with toppings.
-Finish the orange cardamom cookies with candied orange slices, white chocolate drizzle, coconut flakes, candied ginger, or crumbled pistachios.
+Finish the orange cardamom cookies with candied orange slices, a white chocolate drizzle, coconut flakes, candied ginger pieces, or crushed pistachios.

 How to Cut the Cookies

-Form the dough into a large ball using your hands.
-Then, transfer the dough to parchment paper.
-Use a rolling pin to roll out the dough until it is ½-inch thick.
-Use a glass or biscuit cutter to cut the dough into 3-inch circles.
-I prefer this method because it gives me the most consistent results and beautifully round cookies.
+1. Cookie Cutter: Form the dough into a large ball using your hands.
+Transfer it to a pieces of parchment paper.
+Use a rolling pin to roll the dough until it is ½-inch thick.
+Use a drinking glass or biscuit cutter to cut the dough into 3-inch circles.
+I prefer this method because it consistently gives me perfectly round, evenly baked cookies every time.

-Divide the dough into 1-inch balls and line them onto a baking sheet.
-You can also use a fork to form imprints in the cookies, similar to traditional peanut butter cookies.
+3. Roll into Balls: Divide the dough into 1-inch balls and arrange them on a baking sheet.
+For a simple decorative touch, use a fork to press a crisscross pattern on top, similar to traditional peanut butter cookies.

 How to Make Orange Cardamom Cookies